Grace (company)

 Grace is an American chemical business based in Columbia, Maryland.
-It produces specialty chemicals and specialty materials in two divisions: Grace Catalysts Technologies, which makes polyethylene and polypropylene catalysts and related products and technologies used in petrochemical, refining, and other chemical manufacturing applications, and Grace Materials and Chemicals, which makes specialty materials, including silica-based and silica-alumina-based materials, which are used in commercial products such as sunscreen and in chemical process applications.
+It produces specialty chemicals and specialty materials in two divisions: Performance Catalyst Solutions and Material Technologies.

+Performance Catalyst Solutions, which markets refining catalysts, polyethylene and polypropylene catalysts and related products and technologies used in petrochemical, refining, and other chemical manufacturing applications.

+Material Technologies, which makes specialty materials, including silica-based and silica-alumina-based materials, which are used in commercial products such as coatings and paints, consumer products such as toothpaste, and in chemical process applications, as well as Fine Chemical Manufacturing Services.

 For much of its early history, Grace's main business was in South America, in maritime shipping, railroads, agriculture, and silver mining, with 30,000 employees in Peru.

 In the 1950s, Grace began to diversify and grew into a Fortune 100 worldwide conglomerate.

 After emerging from a prolonged bankruptcy period of 12 years in 2014, the company spun off its other major operating divisions.
 In 2015, Grace separated into two independent public companies.
-Its Catalysts and Material Technologies business segments remained in Grace, and what would later become GCP Applied Technologies Inc. held its Construction Products and Darex Packaging Technologies businesses.
+Its Catalysts and Material Technologies business segments remained in Grace, and what would later become GCP Applied Technologies Inc. held its Grace Construction Products (GCP) and Darex Packaging Technologies businesses.

 In September 2021, Standard Industries acquired Grace (the Catalysts and Material Technologies business segments).
-In December 2021, GCP Applied Technologies was acquired by Saint-Gobain, a global leader in construction chemicals.
+In September 2022, GCP Applied Technologies was acquired by Saint-Gobain, a global leader in construction chemicals.

-The W.R.
-Grace Building in New York City, where the company had its headquarters before relocating.
+In November 2025, Grace acquired Chevron U.S.A.
+Inc.'s interest in Advanced Refining Technologies (ART), a joint venture between the two companies that produces refining catalysts for lower-carbon fuels.